Excellence in Leadership

 During the Persian Gulf War, Carol coordinated a program, subsequently emulated by other states, which galvanized over 300 New Jersey psychologists to provide pro bono support to military families.
 For her perception of the needs of families and her concept of organizing and providing mental health services for these families, Carol received a citation from the New Jersey State Senate, NJP-Care, which Carol co-chairs, evolved as the pro bono unit of the New Jersey Psychological Association and continues to offer support groups as well as one-on-one counseling for disaster victims and AIDS patients, among others.

 Through her long involvement with the Court in Middlesex County and the Division of Youth and Family Services, Carol has observed that so many children are victims of parents who were victims of dysfunctional families themselves.
-As a result, she has developed a speciality in the area of Adult Children of Alcoholics and Codependency.
+As a result, she has developed a specialty in the area of Adult Children of Alcoholics and Codependency.
 In addition, she has worked with people who suffered from traumatic memory in early childhood.

 Carol has lectured extensively, including a number of symposia and workshops on subjects such as “Separation Issues and The Military Family During the Gulf War,” “Can Men and Women be Friends?”, “Moral Decisions for Career Women in the 80s” and “Issues of Intimacy and Sexuality in Pastoral Care.”